 That word "daily" was put in there purposely by God, through Luke, to let us know that we are not talking about a one-time laying down one's life for a brother.
 It is talking about doing it daily.
 This is not something that we are supposed to take vacations from if we are going to follow the pattern of Jesus Christ.
 So here is a three-step plan that you can get from what Jesus said in this context.

-number 2: Bearing a cross was forced on a condemned man in those days to further the means of shame, to intensify the sense of shame.
-However, we must voluntarily and willingly bear whatever pain, shame, or persecution that is the fruit of this peculiar life-style that Christ has given us.
+2) Bearing a cross was forced on a condemned man in those days to further the means of shame, to intensify the sense of shame.
+However, we must voluntarily and willingly bear whatever pain, shame, or persecution that is the fruit of this peculiar lifestyle that Christ has given us.

 We are going to add one more thing to this in order to tie this together.
 We are going to go back to John 15, verses 14 through 16 and verse 19.